zkLinkProtocol/zklink-intent-url/docs/develop.md

-# zkLink Nova Actions & Intent URL SDK
+# zkLink Nova Actions & MagicLink SDK

-Comprehensive Guide for Creating, Registering, and Utilizing Actions with Intent URLs in the zkLink Nova Network
+Comprehensive Guide for Creating, Registering, and Utilizing Actions with MagicLinks in the zkLink Nova Network

 ## Overview

-Intent URL is a feature launched by zkLink that converts the act of constructing a transaction into an actionable link.
-Intent URL is a sharable short link to complete specified action in the zkLink Nova network.
-User who has the Intent URL can build a certain transaction easily.
+MagicLink is a feature launched by zkLink that converts the act of constructing a transaction into an actionable link.
+MagicLink is a sharable short link to complete specified action in the zkLink Nova network.
+User who has the MagicLink can build a certain transaction easily.
 They can preview, sign the transaction and finally send it to the zkLink Nova network, without understanding the details of the transaction.
-Intent URL can be used for various on-chain activities such as token swaps, voting, and sponsorship.
+MagicLink can be used for various on-chain activities such as token swaps, voting, and sponsorship.
 It greatly lowers the barrier to entry into the blockchain world.
-More importantly, Intent URl is short, easy to share on social media and webpage.
+More importantly, MagicLink is short, easy to share on social media and webpage.

 **Key Concepts**

 - **Action**: An Action is a standardized API implementation created by developers.
-It accepts certain parameters and generates transactions that meet specific needs based on predefined logic.
+It accepts certain parameters and returns signable transaction or message, enabling specific on-chain or off-chain activities.
+Actions allow developers to abstract their services to meet user's potential intents, while being maximally flexible by allowing anyone to set parameters when creating a magicLink.
+Actions simplify the process of integrating the "actionables" throughout EVM-compatible networks right into specific environment, allowing users to execute blockchain transactions without switching between different apps or websites.
-- **Intent URL**: It is a shareable short link that serves as the entry point for executing an action.
+- **MagicLink**: It is a shareable short link that serves as the entry point for executing an action.
 On the page of this short link, users can set a few parameters using selection boxes or input fields.
 After clicking confirm, they can generate and preview the transaction.
 If everything is correct, the user can sign and send it to the zkLink Nova network.
+While on a website, a magicLink might immediately initiate a transaction preview in a wallet without redirecting users to a dApp.
+In Telegram, a bot can be used to expand a magicLink into an interactive set of buttons.
+In the future iteration, this function will be expanded to Discord.
+-

 ## Role

 - Developer: The role responsible for developing Actions.
 Developers need to implement the Action specifications and submit the code to the repository.
 We (zkLink) will register the reviewed Actions.
-- Intent Creator: The role responsible for creating Intent URLs.
+- Intent Creator: The role responsible for creating magicLinks.
 They select a registered Action, configure it, and generate a shareable short link.
-- User: The person using the Intent URL.
+- User: The person using the magicLinkL.
 Users do not need to understand complex transaction details; they can send transactions and participate in activities with simple inputs and clicks.

 ![](./img/interactive-workflow.png)